FarmVille: Reception

 Despite the initial success of the game, it has received a negative reaction from critics, video game designers, and personalities.
 Time magazine called the game one of the "50 Worst Inventions" in recent decades due to it being "the most addictive of Facebook games" and a "series of mindless chores on a digital farm".

 In a December 2010 interview with Gamasutra, game designer and programmer Jonathan Blow criticized FarmVille for being designed to create an atmosphere of negativity, requiring an unprecedented commitment to the game, and encouraging users to exploit their friends.

 The video game researcher Ian Bogost designed Cow Clicker as a satire of FarmVille and similar Zynga games to deconstruct the repetitiveness and perceived absurdity of such games.

 Awards

 FarmVille won an award at the Game Developers Conference for the "Best New Social/Online Game" in 2010.
 The crowd booed a Zynga executive as he accepted the award.
+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded FarmVille with "Social Networking Game of the Year", along with receiving nominations for "Outstanding Innovation in Gaming" and "Outstanding Achievement in Online Gameplay".

 Sequels

-On June 26, 2012, FarmVille 2 was unveiled, and was subsequently released in September 2012.
+On June 26, 2012, FarmVille 2 was unveiled, and it was released in September 2012.
 It differs from the original FarmVille in a number of ways.

 FarmVille 2: Country Escape for mobile devices (iOS, Android, Windows Phone and Windows operating systems) was released on April 10, 2014, and received a positive review from The New York Times.
 Unlike other games in the FarmVille series, FarmVille 2: Country Escape can be played offline.

-FarmVille 3 was released in November 2021.
+FarmVille 3 was released on November 4, 2021.